scipy-conference/scipy_proceedings/papers/rohit_goswami_wailord/rohit_goswami_wailord.rst

 interacting with  closed source software.
 It is expected that the package shall be augmented with more workflows, in particular, with a focus on nudged elastic band.
-The methodology here has been applied to ORCA, however, the two level structure is generalizable to most quantum chemistry codes as well.
+The methodology here has been applied to ORCA, however, the two level structure is generalization to most quantum chemistry codes as well.

 Importantly, we note that the ideas expressed form a design pattern for interacting with a plethora of computational tools in a reproducible manner.
-By defining appropriate scopes for our structured parsers, generating deterministic directory trees, along with a judious use of regular expressions for output data harvesting, we are able to leverage tidy-data principles to analyze the results of a large number of single-shot runs.
+By defining appropriate scopes for our structured parsers, generating deterministic directory trees, along with a judicious use of regular expressions for output data harvesting, we are able to leverage tidy-data principles to analyze the results of a large number of single-shot runs.